/

 AdEspresso

-adespresso landing page
+AdEspresso landing page

 Another example of a marketing platform that supports both Google and Facebook is AdEspresso.
 This platform specializes in ad optimization and testing, and it has earned its popularity with a number of high-grade clients such as Microsoft and Hubspot.
 It offers split testing with multiple AI Facebook ads at once (exceeding the limit of what Facebook’s own service can work with), and it can also cover multiple images, multiple headers, and even multiple target audiences.
 It also has its own share of special features, such as “Dynamic Ads” – the capability to deliver ads to customers based on user-defined segments.